PostHog/posthog.com/contents/docs/integrations/node-integration.md

 showTitle: true
 ---

-Official PostHog NodeJS library to capture and send events to any PostHog instance (including posthog.com).
+Official PostHog NodeJS Library to capture and send events to any PostHog instance (including posthog.com).

 This library uses an internal queue to make calls non-blocking and fast.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your web app or other server side application that needs performance.